Descanonge/neba/docs/source/configuration.rst

 Specifying parameters
 =====================

-Parameters are specified as class attributes of a :class:`~.scheme.Scheme` class, and are subclasses of :class:`traitlets.TraitType` (for instance :class:`~traitlets.Float`, :class:`~traitlets.Unicode`, or :class:`~traitlets.List`).
+Parameters are specified as class attributes of a :class:`~.section.Section` class, and are subclasses of :class:`traitlets.TraitType` (for instance :class:`~traitlets.Float`, :class:`~traitlets.Unicode`, or :class:`~traitlets.List`).